larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 _8. Which diseases are highlighted in the abstracts?_

-### 1.3 Information extraction
+### 1.3 Relation extraction

-The goal of cooccurrence-based information extraction (IE) is to link entities (A, B) to each other based on them being mentioned together in documents (A → documents → B).
+The goal of cooccurrence-based relation extraction (RE) is to link entities (A, B) to each other based on them being mentioned together in documents (A → documents → B).

 Go to <https://diseases.jensenlab.org/> and query for **colorectal cancer**.
 Again, click on it on the Search results page (like in the ORGANISMS resource).